Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 WCAG defines accessibility requirements.
 PDF/UA defines how to technically build a PDF so those requirements can actually be met.

-Checkpoint Summary
+Checkpoint Summary and Icons

-The PDF test checkpoints will return a green checkmark icon to indicate Passed status, red circle with a line through it indicating an Error or an orange triangle indicating an Alert.
-The top of the Itemized Report contains a summary of all checkpoints and how many have errors/alerts or passed.
+The top of the Itemized Report has a summary of all checkpoints and how many have errors/alerts or passed.

 Itemized Report Categories